Do you want to become a digital nomad — and travel the world while making a living online? Well, it’s simple.

-- JFDI.
+- Jump in!
 It’s easy to get addicted to the idea of doing something without ever doing it.
 If you’re on your 5th inspirational nomad conference or your 93rd podcast on the topic, you probably just need to make a decision to go.
-If it seems too scary, you could go on an organized nomad trip, like the Nomad Cruise or a tour with Hacker Paradise or Remote Year.
-Maybe don’t do a full year with Remote Year (I think it’s way overpriced) but maybe 3 or 4 months.
-Then use what you’ve learned to be a digital nomad independently.

 - Or try a retreat.
 If going full-nomad seems too scary, you could go on an organized nomad trip, like the Nomad Cruise, The Nomad Escape, or Borderless Retreat.
 Then use what you’ve learned to become a digital nomad.